zain2864/Machine-Learning/Spam Detection with Decision Trees/README.md

 The labels are binary, and the annotation is slightly noisy (there are two pairs of training examples with exactly the same features, but different labels).

+Some tasks include: Implementing the Decision Trees, Implementing the AdaBoost algorithm,
+Train decision trees on the spam dataset with various hyperparameter settings, and Train an ensemble on the spam dataset with various hyperparameter settings.